My Approach to Helping

 My View on the Nature of 'Disorders'

 All of us struggle in our lives; some struggle a lot, some struggle a little, but we all know what struggles are.
 In therapy, I try to understand these struggles within the frame of your whole self.
 I don't consider disorders as labels and I have found that people, including myself, don't like to be labeled.
-This is why in my work with my patients, we focus less on the disorder and more on how we can make meaning of what is going on.
+This is why in session, we focus less on the disorder and more on how we can make meaning of what is going on.
 We decide together in dialogue on best ways to improve the situation.
 I fall back on the same principle: The therapeutic space is your space and you have a lot of say in what goes on in there.
 Let's keep working at it.
 We'll find the way out.